Quantum Physics for All - with Deborah Berebichez

 That's Child's Play!

 This post was published to accompany an episode of Kide Science’s podcast, “That’s Child’s Play!”
-To hear more from Elsa, a Helsinki City Teacher, listen to the podcast directly on this page or wherever you listen to your podcasts.
+To hear more from Deborah, listen to the podcast directly on this page or wherever you listen to your podcasts.

 Episode 6: Play-Based Learning is Accessible